Vath-Song99/SCM_monolithic/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-_Below is an example of how to settup the project requirement
+_Below is an example of how to get start the project!

 1. START Server
    ```sh